-The department's emphasis is on expenditures for routine maintenance of the system (maintenance appropriation) and rehabilitation and construction of the system (construction appropriation).
-Construction expenditures have decreased from the same period for Fiscal Year 2007, percentage and dollars, as a result of reduced bond proceeds and a reduced construction program.
-Expenditures from administration, FFIS, and Motor Carriers as a percent of total expenditures remain constant, which is consistent with the desired trend.
-Highway Safety and Multimodal fluctuate depending on availability of federal grants.
+The department's emphasis is on expenditures for routine maintenance of the system (maintenance appropriation) and renovation and construction of the system (construction appropriation).
+Construction expenditures have increased from the same period for fiscal year 2006, percentage and dollars, as a result of bond proceeds.
+Expenditures from administration and FFIS & Other appropriations as a percent of total expenditures remain constant, which is consistent with the desired trend.